gnes-ai/gnes/README.md

 ### Build your first GNES app

-Let's start with a typical indexing procedure:
+Let's start with a typical indexing procedure by writing a YAML config (see the left column of the table):

 <table>
 <tr>